baradl/eisenrecorder/README.md

-# eisenrecorder
+# Eisenrecorder
-MongoDB database for recording and statistical analysis of workout
+MongoDB database for recording and statistical analysis of workout.